Alextnetto/crypto/docs/README.md

 - Process in which encrypted data (or meaningless data) is convert back to original text.
 - Or, the process of revealing original text.

-## Symmetric Key Cryptography
+## Criptografia simétrica

 - Encrypt and Decrypt data with the same key, secret key

 ![img](../public/images/Screenshot-asymmetric.png)

-## Asymmetric Key Cryptography
+## Criptografia assimétrica

 - Encrypt and Decrypt data using two different keys
   - Public Key: Used for encryption
   - Private Key: Used for decryption

 ![img](../public/images/Screenshot-symmetric.png)

 ## Digital Signature

 - A digital signature is equivalent to handwritten signature.
   - Its a method to guarantees the integrity and authenticity of message which is sent
 - Serves three purposes
   - Authentication: Provides receiver a reason to believe that message came from claimed sender.
   - Integrity: The message was not corrupted/altered in transit.
   - Non-repudiation: Once sent, the sender can not say that he did not send this message.
 - DS method uses public key cryptography
 - How it works
   - Sender can Signs the message using private key
   - Receiver Verifies the message using sender’s public key

 ![img](../public/images/ds.png)

 ## Refrences and thing to read